VictorTrarbach/VictorTrarbach/README.md

 - 🔭 I’m currently looking for a Front-End job and doing freelas

-- 🌱 I’m currently creating a solid Javascript & Typescript base
+- 🌱 I’m currently creating a solid Javascript & Typescript base and studying ways to practice SOLID principles

 - 📫 How to reach me: https://www.linkedin.com/in/victor-trarbach-nunes-a95648b7/